Katarzyna-agn/Challenge_portfolio_kate/README.md

 # Task 3:

-* Finding selectors for other pages
+* Finding selectors for the other pages
 * Test automation: clicking on elements, filling fields, assert title, assert element

 # Task 4: